RecipeShare Test Kitchen

 Toss or brush fried balls with the coconut caramel until glossy and evenly coated.

 Serve warm.
-Great for parties and merienda; leftovers can be reheated briefly in the air fryer.
+Leftovers can be reheated briefly in the air fryer.

 Create and edit your own recipes, import from most websites, plan your week, and build smart grocery lists.